byuflowlab/SNOW.jl/docs/src/guide.md

 Snopt also returns a fourth output, which is a struct `Snopt.Out` containing information like the number of iterations, function calls, solve time, constraint values, and a warm start object.
 That warm start object can be put back in as an input for a later run (it contains final values for x, f, Lagrange multipliers, etc.)

 The below example shows setting options, extracting some outputs, and using a warm start.
+Note that Snopt must be loaded separately.

 ```@example snoptions
+using Snopt
 using SNOW

 function fun(g, x)